 Italy's Salvini hopes Macron's support dwindles at EU elections

-Deputy Prime Minister Matteo Salvini on Wednesday said he hoped the French people would not choose President Emmanuel Macron's party at the European parliament elections later this year, heightening a dispute between Rome and Paris.

-ROME: Italian Deputy Prime Minister Matteo Salvini said on Wednesday he hoped the French people would not choose President Emmanuel Macron's party in European parliament elections later this year, heightening recent tensions between Rome and Paris.
+ROME: Italian Deputy Prime Minister Matteo Salvini said on Wednesday (Jan 23) that he hoped the French people would not choose President Emmanuel Macron's party in European parliament elections later this year, heightening recent tensions between Rome and Paris.

 Relations between Italy and France, generally close allies, have worsened since the far-right League and anti-establishment 5-Star Movement formed a coalition government in Italy last year and took aim at pro-European Union Macron's En Marche (On the Move) party.